Roland-spec/csc211-summer2024/labs/lab-09/readme.md

 :white_check_mark: 2.
 Implement all functions declared in the header file for the `MyString` class.

 Hint: You can start by writing any function you want, but remember what we discussed in class:
 - Test as you go!
-When you finish a function, write a quick test case to make sure it does what you're expecting it to do.
+When you finish a function, write a quick test case to make sure it does what you're expecting it to do!
 - Write the functions in an order that allows you to test them as you go.
 This will require you to identify dependencies, an important tool to develop.